stevenlimcorn/Covid-Classification/README.md

 ### Conclusion

-Although I haven't try using any of the ResNet models, ViT gives a pretty decent compared to other models in kaggle such as ResNet and efficient-net.
+Although I haven't tried using any of the ResNet models, ViT gives a pretty decent result compared to other models in kaggle such as ResNet and efficient-net.

 Just in case you guys wanted to read more on Vision Transformer, click [here](https://arxiv.org/abs/2010.11929) to read the paper.